ArataKagan/mern-shopping-list/README.md

 - What I've learnt:

 I learnt that Redux requires to set up a complex boiler plate codes in order to apply the Redux's flow.
+Also, I've realized that it requires additional learning/hands on experience to make React/Redux communicate with the database through its API endpoints.
 Because of the time constraint, I wasn't able to accomplish a couple of minimal requirements including making a request to update the existing item to the mongo Database, check on and off the item purchased checkbox, and configuring the router for displaying a register/login page.

 ### Node/Express:

 Since I have an experience building Node applications and its great compatibility with React library, I've chosen Node/Express for back-end.

 ### MongoDB/Mongoose/mLab:

+- Reason of the choice

+##